cloudnative-pg/cloudnative-pg/docs/src/index.md

 * Direct integration with Kubernetes API server for High Availability, without requiring an external tool
 * Self-Healing capability, through:
-    * failover of the primary instance, by promoting the most aligned replica
+    * failover of the primary instance by promoting the most aligned replica
     * automated recreation of a replica
-* Planned switchover of the primary instance, by promoting a selected replica
+* Planned switchover of the primary instance by promoting a selected replica
 * Scale up/down capabilities
 * Definition of an arbitrary number of instances (minimum 1 - one primary server)
 * Definition of the *read-write* service, to connect your applications to the only primary server of the cluster
-* Definition of the *read-only* service, to connect your applications to any of the instances for read workloads
+* Definition of the *read-only* service, to connect your applications to any of the instances for reading workloads
 * Support for Local Persistent Volumes with PVC templates
 * Reuse of Persistent Volumes storage in Pods
 * Rolling updates for PostgreSQL minor versions and operator upgrades